gonodono/hex-grid/README.md

 ### XML setup

 `HexGridView` can be set up completely through its layout XML, and it recognizes several special attributes on itself and its children in order to allow for that.
 All attributes in the snippet below belong to the library, and are shown with their default values.
-I'm not a big fan of projects that just slap a common prefix and underscore on every custom attribute, so I've avoided that here, but several of them do share somewhat descriptive prefixes that have been added in an attempt to avoid name collisions with the platform and other standard libraries.
+I'm not a big fan of projects that slap a common prefix and underscore on every custom attribute, so I've avoided that here, but several of them do share somewhat descriptive prefixes that have been added in an attempt to avoid name collisions with the platform and other standard libraries.

 ```xml
 <com.gonodono.hexgrid.view.HexGridView